niekveldhuis/compass/3_Vocabularies/3_Lexical_and_Literary_Vocabularies.md

 An example is the word **ašgar[kid]n** (a female kid) that is very common in administrative and lexical texts, but appears only once in our literary corpus.
 The context, in Gudea Cylinder A vii 9, is where Gudea uses the hide of a virgin kid ({munus}aš₂-gar₃ ŋeš nu-zu) for a ritual purpose (the same expression appears in some Old Babylonian incantations).
 This expression, though written slightly differently, is found in the lexical corpus.

 Our investigation so far has shown that a very considerable portion of lexical words and lexical expressions are not found in the literary corpus as represented by [ETCSL][].
 Chances are that a good number of them will be found in literary texts that are not in [ETCSL][] or that are not even known today.
 However, the lexical corpus is likely to increase, too, and chances that the intersection between those two vocabularies will increase significantly seem slim.
 Other forces may actually decrease the overlap.
-The example of **ašgar[kid]n**, above, derives from the Gudea Cylinders which is a royal inscription from several centuries before nthe Old Babylonian period.
-It is often included in presentations of Sumerian literature because it is, indeed, one of the highpoints of Sumerian literary language.
-But is has nothing to do with Old Babylonian schools that our research started with and a good argument can be made for excluding it from our investigation.
+The example of **ašgar[kid]n**, above, derives from the Gudea Cylinders which is a royal inscription from several centuries before the Old Babylonian period.
+It is often included in presentations of Sumerian literature because it is, indeed, one of the high points of Sumerian literary language.
+But is has nothing to do with the Old Babylonian schools that our research started with and a good argument can be made for excluding it from our investigation.

 ## 3.4 Digging Deeper

-We can take our analysis several steps further by looking for *important* words,  or *rare* words, or by investigating the relative contribution of individual lexical and literary compositions to the intersection. the lemmas **šag[heart]n** and **igi[eye]n** appear in the lexical composition Ugumu (the list of body parts).
+We can take our analysis several steps further by looking for *important* words,  or *rare* words, or by investigating the relative contribution of individual lexical and literary compositions to the intersection.
+The lemmas **šag[heart]n** and **igi[eye]n** appear in the lexical composition Ugumu (the list of body parts).
 They also appear in virtually every literary composition, because there are many common verbal and nominal expressions that use these lemmas.
 On the other hand, the list of stones includes the entry {na₄}e-gu₂-en-sag₉ (with many variant writings), a very rare word that is know from the literary composition Lugal-e (or Ninurta's Exploits) line 619 in the form {na₄}en-ge-en.
 Since part of this composition is an enumeration of many types of stones (and their fates), there is a good chance that this particular match is significant - that the stone name is included in the list because it appears in Lugal-e, for instance.

 The sets used in the previous sections are not useful for such investigations.
-First, we have no idea where words/expressions that match (or do not match) appear and second, we have no information about how frequent a word is or its importance in a text.
+First, we have no idea where words/expressions that match (or do not match) appear and second, we have no information about how frequent a word is or its importance in a particular composition.

 In order to address such questions we will use a Document Term Matrix (DTM): a huge matrix, where each row represents a (lexical or literary) composition (Document) and each column represents a lemma (Term).
 The number of columns will thus equal the number of individual lemmas available in our corpus.

 In order to do so we will use the Pandas  `groupby()` and `aggregate()` commands again to represent each composition (lexical or literary) as one long string of lemmas.
-We will use the data representation where lemmas in lexical expressions are connected by asterisks.
+We will use the data representation where lemmas in lexical expressions are connected by underscores.
 In order to make the dataset more manageable, we will select the most important lexical compositions from Old Babylonian Nippur (rather than going for every single Old Babylonian lexical text).
 Nippur is (by far) the most important source of lexical and literary material of the period.

-Once we have the data represented this way we can use `Countvecorizer()`from the `sklearn`package to create the DTM.
-The `countvectorizer()`essentially vectorizes a document by counting the number of times each word appears.
+Once we have the data represented this way we can use `Countvecorizer()` from the `sklearn` package to create the DTM.
+The `countvectorizer()` function essentially vectorizes a document by counting the number of times each word appears.
 In a artificial example we can vectorize the sentences (documents) **lugal[king]n e[house]n du[build]v/t** and **lugal[king]n egal[palace]n du[build]v/t** as follows:

 | sentence | du[build]v/t | e[house]n | egal[palace]n | lugal[king]n |
 | -------- | ------------ | --------- | ------------- | ------------ |